liferay-design/liferay.design/src/markdown/lexicon/satellite-components/navigation/header.md

 order: 2
 ---

-<div class="page-description">Header is a toolbar that provides identification and lets the user navigate and perform actions.</div>
+Header is a toolbar that provides identification and lets the user navigate and perform actions.

 ### Usage